vmenychtas/transpose-matrix-mult/README.md

 * **cublas-mm.cu :** this file leverages the cuBLAS library which greatly accelerates the calculation of the most common basic linear algebra operations.
 It serves as a benchmark for how fast the multiplication can get.

-This code was written and tested on an Nvidia GTX 970 in Ubuntu.
+This code was written in CUDA v8.0 and tested on an Nvidia GTX 970 in Ubuntu 16.04.